WSU-CptS-322-Fall-2023/termproject-bookworms/Documents/DesignDocument.md

 ### 2.2.3 View and User Interface Design

-Briefly explain the role of the view.
-Explain how you plan to build the user interfaces and mention the frameworks/libraries you plan to use (e.g., Bootstrap).

 The view of Book App will be used to give users easy access to all the features of the Book App.
 We right now are just using the HTML frameworks, but soon will use Bootstrap to create a clean UI.